anosikay/anosikay/README.md

 - 👋 Hi, I’m @anosikay
-- 👀 I’m interested in ... cyber security
+- 🎨 I’m passionate about UI/UX & Product Design
-- 🌱 I’m currently learning ... python programming
+- 🌱 I’m currently improving my skills in Figma, prototyping, and user research
-- 💞️ I’m looking to collaborate on ... projects
+- 💼 I’m looking to collaborate on design projects and case studies
-- 📫 How to reach me ...
-WhatsApp - +2349022665965
+- 📫 How to reach me: WhatsApp – +2349022665965 | Email – anosikekenechukwu2023@gmail.com

 <!---
 anosikay/anosikay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.